-Digital escape rooms are a great learning and engaging activity to use with your middle school students.
+Digital escape rooms in middle school are a great learning and engaging activity to use with your middle school students.
 Below are four reasons I love using digital escape rooms in middle school with my classes.

 Collaboration and Team Building

 Students work in groups (or independently if they prefer) to solve each challenge.
 This helps students build their socioemotional skills.
 Students at this age love to work with their peers and friends.
 This is a great constructive use of their school time as they are working together on a common task.

 Teachers are provided with a force copy link which gives them their own copy of the digital escape room.
 They do not need any paper or a printer for the challenges.
 No cutting and gluing are required by the teacher or students before students use the digital escape room.
 Less mess = less stress!